RohanLone/Portfolio/index.md

 3. `MODEL DEVELOPMENT:` The model was trained on `Google Colab`, a cloud-based platform that provides free access to GPUs for machine learning tasks.
 The model was stored on Google Drive, a cloud-based storage service.
 The pre-trained model `ssd_mobilenet_v2_320x320_coco17` was used to implement `transfer learning`.

-4. `MODEL DEPOYMENT:` The model was deployed as a web application.
+4. `MODEL DEPLOYMENT:` The model was deployed as a web application.
 The web application allows users to upload images and videos of soccer players and receive a prediction of whether the images contain soccer players.
 <img src="https://github.com/RohanLone/Home/blob/gh-pages/assets/images/8.png?raw=true"/>